Do I need to be tested if I am a student at UVA Wise this fall?

-UVA Wise will implement a phased move in, by appointment, starting Wednesday, August 5 and continuing through Monday, August 11.
-Detailed information about Move-In will be sent via UVA Wise email to residents by mid-July.
+UVA Wise will implement a phased move in, by appointment, starting Wednesday, August 19 and continuing through Tuesday, August 25.
+Detailed information about Move-In will be sent via UVA Wise email to residents.
 During the scheduled move-in time block, you will be allowed to bring two guests to assist you with move in.
 Masks will be required when in common areas of the residence halls.

 Students participating in a College-sponsored athletic camp, band camp, etc., will receive move-in information from their coach or sponsor regarding the date and time they may move In.
 Early arrivals for non-College sponsored activities will not be permitted.